StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Agent check API

 ## Overview

-The Agent check API can be used to create checks that run on the [StackState Agent](../../../setup/agent/about-stackstate-agent.md).
-This page explains how to work with the Agent check API to write checks that send topology, metrics, events and service status information to StackState.
+The Agent check API can be used to create checks that run on the [Rancher Observability Agent](../../../setup/agent/about-stackstate-agent.md).
+This page explains how to work with the Agent check API to write checks that send topology, metrics, events and service status information to Rancher Observability.

-Code examples for the open source StackState Agent checks can be found on GitHub at: [https://github.com/StackVista/stackstate-agent-integrations](https://github.com/StackVista/stackstate-agent-integrations).
+Code examples for the open source Rancher Observability Agent checks can be found on GitHub at: [https://github.com/StackVista/stackstate-agent-integrations](https://github.com/StackVista/stackstate-agent-integrations).

 ## Agent checks